EmmanuelBeziat/vscode-great-icons/README.md

 Enjoy ☺

-> Wow, we just reached 7k downloads, thanks for your support!
+> Wow, we just reached 8k downloads, and it’s speeding up!
+Thanks for your support!

 ## How to use